sammymans/foodGPT/README.md

 # foodGPT :poultry_leg:

 foodGPT is a product that aims to incorporate machine learning to optimize one's cooking experience and reducing the amount of food waste.
-A minority of 37% of university cook regularly - the other portion seldom cook or never cook.
-Additionally, those who cook approximately waste 50% of ingredients, making up 37% of their income.
-This issues arise for several reasons:
+A minority of XX% of university cook regularly - the other portion seldom cook or never cook.
+Additionally, those who cook approximately waste XX% of ingredients for several reasons:

 - low cooking confidence
 - purchased too many groceries for the week